jdemeulemeester/Machine-Learning-and-Signal-Processing-using-FPGAs-ECEN-226/Activation_functions/README.md

 The purpose of this project was to gain an understanding for implementing activation functions, which are critical to neural networks, on hardware using fixed point math and pre-calculated values.
+The pythod code was used to find the coefficients for sigmoid and tanh approximations.
+The results of the fixed point approixmations were then compared with the ideal values of these functions in the testbench.